narfman0/helga-amazon-metadata/README.rst

 TODO
 ----

-* Parse, follow, and grab shared links like http://a.co/c5aX6WD
-* Add pluggable parsers - because not all of us want a amazon key all day
+* Add pluggable parsers - because not all of us want an amazon key all day

 License
 -------